 Launched by Hannah Weiland in 2013, Shrimps started out offering colourful faux-fur outwear pieces but now boasts a complete ready-to-wear line, which includes cult accessories.

 If you're a fan of all things shiny, then Ashish Gupta is your man.
 His namesake label has become synonymous with high-octane embellished designs.

 Another recipient of the British Fashion Council/Vogue Fashion Fund award, Erdem Moralioglu has brought a contemporary spin to the classic floral print.
 A must-see for elegant, figure-loving frocks.

 15. Emilia Wickstead

-A true British establishment, Burberry was founded way back in 1856 by Thomas Burberry, who created durable and water repellent trench coats, which went on to become the brand's signature.
-Now under the lead of Riccardo Tisci, Burberry's signature check has been reworked for a new generation and features on everything from shirts to tote bags.
+A true British establishment, Burberry was founded way back in 1856 by Thomas Burberry, who created durable and water-repellent trench coats, which went on to become the brand's signature.
+Now under the leadership of Riccardo Tisci, Burberry's signature check has been reworked for a new generation and features on everything from shirts to tote bags.